meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 ### Narrative Time

-Narrative time is the abstract temporal domain where story events are ordered.
-This is the time experienced by characters within a story—the diegetic time in which footsteps synchronize with walking characters or where the internal logic of a simulation unfolds.
+Narrative time is an *endogenous* abstract temporal domain where story events are ordered.
+This is the time experienced by characters within a story—the *diegetic* time in which footsteps synchronize with walking characters or where the internal logic of a simulation unfolds.

 Narrative time may be hierarchical.
 For example, a piece of music played by an orchestra filmed for a movie has its own narrative time embedded within the film clip's action time.

 ### Capture Time

-Capture time is an exogenous, continuous domain occurring in the real world.
-This is the physical time in which cameras record scenes, microphones capture sound, or sensors detect motion.
+Capture time is an *exogenous* continuous domain occurring in the real world.
+This is the physical time in which cameras record scenes, microphones capture sound, or sensors record motion.

 A scene is transformed from exogenous capture time to narrative time through the capture process, producing the raw media that will later be composed.

 ### Media Time

-Media time is an endogenous domain that enumerates frames or discrete samples of media.
+Media time is an *endogenous* domain that enumerates frames or discrete samples of media.
 This domain is typically periodic, with regular intervals between samples, though it doesn't have to be.

-Media itself is indexed, for example by frame numbers.
-A sampling function exists to convert between narrative time and media time, retrieving particular frames or samples.
+Media itself is indexed, often by frame numbers.
+Sampling functions, explored later, convert between narrative time and media time, retrieving particular frames or samples.

 ### Composition Time